Pupil Premium and Recovery Premium

 - Universal Credit

-Please use the link below to see if your child qualifies and how to apply:
+Please click HERE to see if your child qualifies and how to apply.

 The application form is easy to complete, but we are happy to help you with it at school if you would like us to.
-If you would like help with this or indeed any other matter relating to the Pupil Premium please do not hesitate to contact our co-ordinator Miss Amps at the College.
+If you would like help with this or indeed any other matter relating to the Pupil Premium please do not hesitate to contact Mr Stevenson at the College.